at-github/nvim/README.md

 - [ ] find lua version of a vim option
 - [ ] spell check, FR & EN
 - [ ] nice & robust setting for tags
-- [ ] on fresh open file, jump line of the history
 - [ ] smart indentation on paste from clipboard
   - https://github.com/neovim/neovim/issues/3566
   - `]p`